What happens when California State Disability Insurance claim payments run out?

 - State Disability Insurance (SDI): 52 Weeks

 - Self-Employment Elective Coverage (SEEC): 39 Weeks

 Individuals can often extend California State Disability Insurance benefits after their initial claim estimate expires by completing the physician’s supplementary certificate (DE 2525XX).

 The DE 2525XX form is meant for people whose medical condition continues past the first anticipated time to return to work.
 For example, you have a baby and your doctor projects that you need eight weeks to heal from a C-section – but your recovery takes longer than expected because of an infection.

 Keep in mind that you cannot extend benefits indefinitely.
-The claim payments end after you have been out of work for 39 (SDI) or 52 weeks (SEEC) – regardless of whether you can return to work or not.
+The claim payments end after you have been out of work for 39 (SEEC) or 52 weeks (SDI) – regardless of whether you can return to work or not.
 Therefore, you must find an alternative.